rockdaboot/wget2/docs/wget2_manual.md

   are lowercase and uppercase.
 Those last are special cases, as they do not change the set of characters that would be escaped, but rather force local file paths to be converted either to lower- or uppercase.

-  When "unix" is specified, Wget escapes the character / and the control characters in the ranges 0--31 and 128--159.
+  When "unix" is specified, Wget2 escapes the character / and the control characters in the ranges 0--31 and 128--159.
 This is the default on Unix-like operating systems.

-  When "windows" is given, Wget escapes the characters \, |, /, :, ?, ", *, <, >, and the control characters in the
+  When "windows" is given, Wget2 escapes the characters \, |, /, :, ?, ", *, <, >, and the control characters in the
   ranges 0--31 and 128--159.
-In addition to this, Wget in Windows mode uses + instead of : to separate host and port in local file names, and uses @ instead of ? to separate the query portion of the file name from the rest.
+In addition to this, Wget2 in Windows mode uses + instead of : to separate host and port in local file names, and uses @ instead of ? to separate the query portion of the file name from the rest.
   Therefore, a URL that would be saved as www.xemacs.org:4300/search.pl?input=blah in Unix mode would be saved as www.xemacs.org+4300/search.pl@input=blah in Windows mode.
 This mode is the default on Windows.